RatPoison-dev/RatPoison/README.md

 ---

+1.5.1

+* Bone trigger should be responsive and usable now
+    * Fixed delay issues

+* Removed Aim Key setting (perm mouse1)
+* Small changes to nade helper drawing lines
+* The name of the position will be under the circle to throw at instead of position on the ground
+* Small Cleanup
+    * GunAimOverride.kts is readable and less of a mess if you choose to edit via text files instead of the menu, but still a block
+* All guns have their override disabled by default, and use default settings
+* KTS settings files changed to .txts
+* Fixed changing Aim Key not affecting its usages
+* A warning will appear to clear the current positions in nade helper to prevent accidental clears before saving
+* The main menu is now topmost vs the override weapons panel, spectator list, bomb timer
+* Auto strafe moved to keypresses instead of writing to the game
+* Strafe calls every 2ms instead of every 5ms to help accuracy
+* Added aim strafe

+---

 1.5
 I didn't plan to release this as soon as I have, but I haven't been working on it as much recently, so it was best to push with all the fixes/changes it has.
 Not heavily tested, bugs expected.